ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 > Outsider: Did you change?
 > Outsider: Oh, you did?
 Then run this logic.

-As mentioned in the previous article, this leads to violations of the Tell, Don't Ask principle.
+As mentioned in the previous article, this leads to violations of the [Tell, Don't Ask principle](https://deviq.com/principles/tell-dont-ask).
 Instead of constantly checking the object's state (or directly mutating it), give it higher level operations to perform and let it deal with any logic that should apply as a result, too.

 > Object: I'm in this state.
-> Outsider: Good, now do this operation.
+> Outsider: Good to know.
+Please do this (calls method on Object).

 That's it.
 If there's more logic to run as a result of the operation, it's not the outside calling code's responsibility to ensure it happens.
 Which means that we can't forget to do it!
 We can rely on it happening any time the state change requires it.